NeeyiOla/Netfilix-TV-Show-Movies-Analysis/README.md

 # My Role
 Tableau Developer/Insight Analyst
+- This is a quick and basic project to demostrate my skill in using BI

 # Problem statement
 To understand Netflix’s content distribution, audience targeting, and genre strengths across Movies and TV Shows, enabling data-driven recommendations for future acquisitions, productions, and global strategy